gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 ## Mandatory Protected Association Parameter Missing {#enoprotected}

 When a initiator SCTP endpoint sends an INIT chunk that doesn't contain the Protected Association parameter towards an SCTP endpoint that only accepts protected associations, the responder endpoint SHALL raise a Missing Mandatory Parameter error.
-The ERROR chunk will contain the cause code 'Missing Mandatory Parameter' (2) (see {{RFC9260}}
+The ERROR chunk will contain the cause code 'Missing Mandatory Parameter' (2) (see
-section 3.3.10.7) and PROTECTEDASSOC {{protectedassoc-parameter}}
-in the missing param Information field.
+{{RFC9260}} section 3.3.10.7) and the protected association parameter identifier {{protectedassoc-parameter}} in the missing param Information field.

 ~~~~~~~~~~~ aasvg
  0                   1                   2                   3